-- Performing a full review of all agreements to assess whether any additional contracts will now become a lease under IFRS 16's new definition - Deciding which transitional provision to adopt; either full retrospective application or partial retrospective application (which means comparatives do not need to be restated).
+- performing a full review of all agreements to assess how to allocate the transaction price, and when to combine whether any additional contracts will now become a lease under IFRS 16's new definition - Timing whether revenue is required to be recognized deciding which transitional provision to adopt; either full retrospective application or partial retrospective application

+(which means comparatives do not need to be restated).
 The partial application method also provides optional relief from reassessing whether contracts in place are, or contain, a lease, as well as other reliefs.
-Deciding which of these practical expedients to adopt is important as they are one-off choices - Assessing their current disclosures for finance and operating leases as these are likely to form the basis of the amounts to be capitalized and become right-of-use assets - Determining which optional accounting simplifications apply to their lease portfolio and if they are going to use these exemptions - Assessing the additional disclosures that will be required.
+Deciding which of these practical expedients to adopt is important as they are one-off choices

+• assessing their current disclosures for finance and operating leases as these are likely to form the basis of the amounts to be capitalised and become right-of-use assets

+• determining which optional accounting simplifications apply to their lease portfolio and if they are going to use these exemptions

+• assessing the additional disclosures that will be required.

-IAS 40 Investment Properties -Amendments
+IFRS 40 Investment Property Amendments

-The Amendments to IAS 40 clarifies that transfers to, or from, investment properties are required when, and only when, there is a change in use of property supported by evidence.
+The Amendments to IAS 40 clarifies that transfers to, or from, investment property are required when, and only when, there is a change in use of property supported by evidence.
 The amendments also re-characterise the list of circumstances appearing in paragraph 57(a)-(d) as a nonexhaustive list of examples of evidence that a change in use has occurred.
 The Board has also clarified that a change in management's intent, by itself, does not provide sufficient evidence that a change in use has occurred.
 Evidence of a change in use must be observable.

-These amendments are not expected to have any material impact on the Group's consolidated financial statements.
+Management does not anticipate that the application of the amendments in the future will have a significant impact on the Group's consolidated financial statements.